WNFN: Sale to Midwest Communications

-In February 2017, it was announced that then Program Director, Barbara Bridges would become Operations Manager of i106-7, as Joe Breezy was elevated to Program Director.
+In February 2017, it was announced that then Program Director Barbara Bridges would become Operations Manager of i106-7, as Joe Breezy was elevated to Program Director.
 Midday host, and longtime market personality Butter was promoted to Assistant Program Director and music director.

+Rebranding

 On May 1, 2020, WNFN rebranded as “Hot 106-7”, which coincided with its signal upgrade to 15,000 watts, allowing the station to cover the Nashville metropolitan area.
 Effective December 28, 2020, WNFN was granted its license to move from Millersville to Franklin.

+Change to Classic Country

+On June 8, 2023, at 9 a.m., after playing "Adore You" by Harry Styles, the station began stunting with a loop of "Get Ready for This" by 2 Unlimited.
+One hour later, it switched to a '90s-focused classic country format, under the name "Y'all 106.7", launching with "Forever and Ever, Amen" by Randy Travis (notably, Travis was a special guest in the station's studio to help launch the format).
+The change results in the station now targeting market country leader WSM-FM, which ranked third with a 7.2 in the market's Nielsen Audio ratings for April 2023, behind only Midwest-owned WCJK and WJXA, and comes as the CHR format floundered in the ratings, with only a 1.6 in the April books, down from a 3.2 in January (notably, the only time in the entire run of the CHR format that it outright beat rival WRVW, albeit by only one-tenth of a ratings point, as WRVW had a 3.1).
+Then in the ratings book released in December 2023, the station jumped to a 4.0, placing it in range with it rival country stations.